haroonsyed/Rust-Machine-Learning/README.md

 ## General Goal

 I wanted to learn rust and machine learning..so I thought why not do ML in rust.
-The notebooks, while in python, have rust bindings to the core ML/DL algorithms.
+The notebooks, while in python, have rust bindings to the core ML/DL algorithms. <br/>

+I have also written my own cuda matrix library, which I have painstakingly optimized to use batched operations, chunked memory management, asynchronous memory transfers, mempools/async mem management and more. <br/>
+Why not use cublas you ask?

+- It was a good learning exercise, I don't pretend it is faster than existing frameworks
+- CUBLAS is there, just commented out (I used it for performance comparison and I am usually within a factor of 2-3x)

 #### NO ML CODE WAS WRITTEN IN PYTHON! <br/>